atodorov/atodorov.github.com/content/_posts/2014-08-03-book-review-4-hour-workweek.markdown

 This extended edition of the book completes with blog articles and bonus sections like *Killing Your BlackBerry*.

-{% blockquote ANDREW, self-employed in the UK %}
-I’m a 37-year-old Subway franchisee owning and operating 13 stores.
+> I’m a 37-year-old Subway franchisee owning and operating 13 stores.
-Been doing this for seven years.
-Prior to reading 4HWW I was KING at W4W (translate: work for work’s sake)
+> Been doing this for seven years.
+Prior to reading 4HWW I was KING at W4W
-...
+> (translate: work for work’s sake)
+>
-Crunched my “always open” workweek into four days and 20 hours.
-I immediately began taking Mondays OFF, giving me a nice three-day weekend.
+> Crunched my “always open” workweek into four days and 20 hours.
+I immediately
+> began taking Mondays OFF, giving me a nice three-day weekend.
-Tuesday to Friday I work 11 A.M.–4 P.M.
+> Tuesday to Friday I work 11 A.M.–4 P.M.
 (20 hours per week).
-...
+>
-I was forced to appraise everything through the 80/20 filter and found that 50% of the 80% was pure crap and the other 50% of the 80% could be done by someone on my payroll.
+> I was forced to appraise everything through the 80/20 filter and found that
+> 50% of the 80% was pure crap and the other 50% of the 80% could be done by someone
-...
+> on my payroll.
+>
-I still carry portable e-mail but I’ve killed “auto-sync”.
+> I still carry portable e-mail but I’ve killed “auto-sync”.
-Now it’s on a Tues–Fri, 11 A.M.–4 P.M. schedule.
+> Now it’s on a Tues–Fri, 11 A.M.–4 P.M. schedule.
-...
+>
-My e-mail autoresponder eliminated 50% of my e-mail within two weeks as people sending me meaningless crap got fed up looking at my autoresponder and stopped including me.
+> My e-mail autoresponder eliminated 50% of my e-mail within two weeks as people sending
+> me meaningless crap got fed up looking at my autoresponder and stopped including me.
-{% endblockquote %}
+>
+> ANDREW, self-employed in the UK